Observables in Quantum Mechanics and the Importance of Self-adjointness: Basic ideas and results on SA operators

-where $x\in[0,1]$.
-We define the domain of $\hat{p}$ as\footnote{From now on we understand that all derivatives are in the weak sense.}
+on a finite interval, and for simplicity we choose $x\in[0,1]$.
+To define the domain of $\hat{p}$ we assume that the Hilbert space should consist of square integrable functions on the finite interval and that the boundary condition should reflect the physical intuition that the wave function describing the particle should vanish on the boundaries.
+Therefore we define the domain of $\hat{p}$ as\footnote{From now on we understand that all derivatives are in the weak sense.}

-where $L^2[0,1]$ denotes the set of square integrable functions on the line interval $[0,1]$.
-Hence, the domain $D(\hat{p})$ simply encodes the boundary conditions on wavefunctions relevant for the momentum operator $\hat{p}$.\\
+where\footnote{A function $f:[a,b]\longrightarrow\mathbb{C}$ is absolutely continuous if it has a derivative $f^\prime$ almost everywhere, the derivative is Lebesgue integrable and } $L^2[0,1]$ is the Hilbert space of (the completion) of square integrable functions on the finite interval $[0,1]$.
+In what follows, whenever speaking about the momentum operator $\hat{p}$ we have the domain \eqref{D(p)} in mind.\\

-We now give a few definitions necessary for our purpose.
-Let the inner product of two elements $\xi,\eta\in\mathcal{H}$ be denoted by $(\xi,\eta)$.
-An operator $T$ is called a \textsl{symmetric operator} if the relation\footnote{This reduces to the hermicity condition in finite-dimensional Hilbert spaces.}
+Apart from the domain of the operator, we are interested in some special properties.
+Sort of generalizations, or better to say refinements, of the hermiticitiy condition in finite-dimensional Hilbert spaces.
+For this purpose we give few definitions that will be of much use later.
+The Hilbert space is equipped with a sesquilinear inner product\footnote{For more details see Appendix C.} and for any two elements $\xi,\eta\in\mathcal{H}$ it is denoted by $(\xi,\eta)$.
+An operator $T$ with a domain $D(T)\subset\mathcal{H}$ is said to be \textsl{symmetric} if the relation\footnote{This reduces to the hermicity condition in finite-dimensional Hilbert spaces.}

-holds $\xi,\eta\in\mathcal{H}$.
-Note that this relation is sometimes used to define SA operators in elementary QM.
-Strictly speaking this only defines a symmetric operator and we shall see the difference between this relation and the condition for self-adjointness below.\\
+holds $\forall\xi,\eta\in D(T)$.
+Note that only this relation is often used to define SA operators in elementary QM, and the domain issues are left aside.
+Strictly speaking this condition only defines a symmetric operator and we shall soon see the difference between this relation and the condition for self-adjointness.\\